google/WebFundamentals/src/content/en/updates/2019/02/hotpath-with-wasm.md

 One browser, however, takes over 8 seconds.
 The way browsers optimize JavaScript is _really complicated_, and different engines optimize for different things.
 Some optimize for raw execution, some optimize for interaction with the DOM.
-In this case, we've hit an unoptimised path in one browser.
+In this case, we've hit an unoptimized path in one browser.

 WebAssembly on the other hand is built entirely around raw execution speed.
 So if we want fast, _predictable_ performance across browsers for code like this,